-New Zealand is at Level 2 of the Covid-19 response alert system until September 22.
-Auckland is in Alert Level 2.5.
+New Zealand is at Level 1 of the Covid-19 response alert system.

 - Maintain a contact tracing register wherever workers, contractors or customers interact.